jdkelly951/trifecta/README.md

 `make check` (or `python3 scripts/validate_questions.py`) performs:
 - schema-style checks for every multiple-choice JSON file in `docs/questions/`
 - structural checks for the PBQ definitions (`aplus-pbq.json`)
+- generates/updates `docs/questions/manifest.json` with per-track counts + tags for the dashboard
 - failure output per file if anything is malformed, with a non-zero exit code for CI hooks.

 Run `python3 scripts/validate_questions.py --quiet` to get a terse success log or pass file paths to lint a single bank.